• Enrol to Vote

 Notice of Day of Election and Poll on Māori Ward

-To stand or vote in the Local Government Elections for candidates standing to represent the Kawerau District Council, you need to be enrolled.
+To vote in the Local Government Elections for candidates standing to represent the Kawerau District Council, you need to be enrolled.

 Who can enrol?